-Indigenous women typically complete fewer than 2 years of schooling and for every 100 children, fewer than 40 will continue on to 7th grade and only 18 will complete high school.
+Indigenous women typically complete fewer than 3 1/2 years of school and for every 100 children, fewer than 40 will continue on to 7th grade and only 18 will complete high school.
 That’s less than two out of ten children will complete high school.

 We believe passionately that education is a means for achieving greater social equality and integrating the dignity and traditions of Guatemala’s indigenous cultures with the ever-changing wider world.
 Keeping kids in school is the only way to break the cycle of poverty but young adults face obstacles beyond their control.
 Their parents cannot afford school tuition and other expenses for middle, high school, and college students.
 Indigenous students living in remote villages are at a disadvantage because they do not have access to computers and the internet.

 Our scholarship program supports the cost of tuition, uniforms, and supplies.
-Students have access to computers and the internet at our learning center.
-We offer our students tutoring in English, math, statistics, physics, and computer skills.
-The student and their families have access to our health and dental clinics.
+Students have access to computers and the internet at our Learning and Skills Center.
+We offer our students tutoring in English, math, statistics, and computer skills.
+The students and their families have access to our health and dental clinics.

 Guidance is provided by our Scholarship Coordinator, who is a trained psychologist.
 Students’ grades are reviewed every three months and counseling is provided when necessary.
 Our goal is to help the students achieve passing grades and graduate.